antoniobrandaodesign/ab_boilerplate/README.md

 ### gulp jade_prod
 - Compiles all Jade files in development mode: compressed, not readable

-### gulp stylus_dev
-- Compiles all Stylus files in development mode: WITH source maps & not minified

-### gulp stylus_prod
-- Compiles all Stylus files in production mode - WITHOUT source maps & minified

 ### gulp js
 - Compiles all JS files in development mode: WITH source maps & not minified